 - You can see where the idea of Apostolic Succession originated, and why it was thought to be so important.
 Especially without a generally recognized NT canon.

 - A brand of anti-Jewish Christianity – focussed on some of the letters of Paul and an edited version of the gospel of Luke and rejecting all other scripture including the whole of the OT, it was anti-Jewish, and influenced by Gnostic teachings.

-- Marcion tried to show the God of the OT as different from the God of the NT, for example by equating the God of the OT as driven by anger rather than love, of ordering battles and slaughter rather than bring salvation.
+- Marcion tried to show the God of the OT as different from the God of the NT, for example by equating the God of the OT as driven by anger rather than love, of ordering battles and slaughter rather than bringing salvation.
 That is, as being incompatible with the merciful father of Jesus.
 Others criticized the OT for the polygamy and other misbehaviours of the Patriarchs, the Psalms that lusted for the destruction of enemies, the seeming focus on earthly prosperity as the reward for piety – which went against the tenor of the times of persecution and martyrs, and widespread asceticism

 - Argued for asceticism and Docetism (that Jesus only appeared to be a man)

 - Jesus wasn’t born of a woman – he suddenly appeared in the synagogue at Capernaum in AD 29 as a grown man – he was a new being on the earth.

 - Montanus and two others claimed to be prophets of the Holy Spirit